Speeding up Pontus-Mpemba effects via dynamical phase transitions: Model and Lindblad approach

 The time-dependent system density matrix $\rho (t)$ is obtained by solving the Lindblad equation \cite{Lindblad1976,Breuer2007} ($\hbar=1$),

-with the dissipator ${\cal D}[\Gamma]\rho\equiv \Gamma\rho \Gamma^\dagger-\frac12 \{ \Gamma^\dagger\Gamma,\rho\}$ and the anticommutator $\{\cdot,\cdot\}$, where $H(t)$ is given by Eq.~(\ref{s.2.1}) with $\sigma_j (t)$ in Eq.~(\ref{s.2.2}) and $\epsilon_t$ denotes the instantaneous eigenvalues of $H(t)$.
-The jump operators $\Gamma_{\epsilon_t}$ and $\Gamma_{\epsilon_t}^\dagger$ correspond to the addition or removal of a fermion in the associated single-particle eigenmode from or into a fermionic environment, respectively.
+with the dissipator ${\cal D}[\Gamma]\rho\equiv \Gamma\rho \Gamma^\dagger-\frac12 \{ \Gamma^\dagger\Gamma,\rho\}$ and the anticommutator $\{\cdot,\cdot\}$, where $H(t)$ is given by Eq.~(\ref{s.2.1}) with $\Delta_j (t)$ in Eq.~(\ref{s.2.2}), and $\epsilon_t$ denotes the instantaneous eigenvalues of $H(t)$.
+The jump operators $\Gamma_{\epsilon_t}$ and $\Gamma_{\epsilon_t}^\dagger$ correspond to the addition or removal of a fermion in the associated single-particle eigenmode from or into a fermionic environment, respectively, \new{see Eq.~\eqref{Gammadef} in App.~\ref{appB}}.
 Physically, this model for the environment represents, for instance, the effect of quasiparticle tunneling between the system and a tunnel-coupled substrate (e.g., a metallic gate) in the Markovian limit \cite{Nava2024}.
 The associated jump rates are encoded by an overall rate constant $\gamma$ and by Fermi function factors with $f (\epsilon) = 1/[1+e^{\epsilon/k_B T}]$.
 Following standard arguments \cite{Breuer2007}, Eq.~\eqref{tlme.2} applies at finite temperature $T$ and weak coupling $\gamma$.

-Throughout, we use $J=1$ as energy scale.
+\new{Throughout, we use $J=1$ as energy scale, setting $\gamma=0.01$ and $k_B T=0.05$ to ensure validity of the Lindblad approach.
+For $\gamma>0$, numerical simulations based on Eq.~\eqref{tlme.2} are stable and converge to the steady state on a time scale $\propto \gamma^{-1}$.
+The chosen temperature puts us in the low-temperature regime where quantum effects are pronounced and sharp DPTs exist.
+In particular, the phase diagram found for $k_B T=0.05 J$ from our approach reproduces earlier zero-temperature theoretical predictions, see Sec.~\ref{sec3} below.
+We emphasize that the Lindblad equation \eqref{tlme.2} is nonlinear and effectively time-dependent because of the self-consistency condition \eqref{s.2.2}.
+As a consequence, it is difficult to achieve analytical progress for the quench protocols under study here. }